SarthakMakhija/tech-lessons/_posts/2020-04-19-aws-lambda-a-virtual-podcast.md

 <span class="jessica">Jessica></span> AWS also reserves 100 units of concurrency for all functions that don’t have a specified concurrency limit set.
 This helps to make sure that future functions have capacity to be consumed.

 <span class="me">Me></span> Thank you Jessica.
-I am starting to wonder what happens when a lambda functions concurrency limit is reached and there are more requests?
+I am starting to wonder what happens when a lambda function's concurrency limit is reached and there are more requests?

 <span class="jessica">Jessica></span> Lambda function gets <b>throttled</b> in that case and the behavior of throttling depends on the request type.